 Kent Nelson Wins Prize

-Look for Nelson's most recent fiction, "Lucky," in our soon-to-be-released summer 2014 issue.
+Look for Nelson's most recent fiction, a short story called "Lucky," in our summer 2014 issue.